 The impact that Elon's Powerwall announcement had on others in the technology field is evident in the most enjoyable way in the very special This Week in Tech # 508 Calacanis Returns, with the owner of Tesla serial # 001 telling the surprisingly touching tale of how very close to complete failure Elon Musk's earth and space efforts had been.

-Here's the spot that the Tesla conversation begins:
+Here's the spot that the Tesla conversation begins, 36 minutes 7 seconds in:

 Remember this year, when a plain speaking guy explained that there is hope that climbing CO levels just might be stoppable.
 A catalyst for change that extends well beyond what any one company can achieve.
 Even if the final form of the solution isn't dominated by Lithium Ion batteries or Tesla.